 For that reason, it was strange to see so many powerful golems that could give any one of us a run for their money in such a place.
 If any monsters had existed, they were probably driven to extinction by the vastly superior golems.

 Still, it wasn’t like they needed nourishment.
-Those that we had defeated seemed to be powered by some kind of core imbued with magic.
-Like the giant one that tried to cross from the Northern Country, it reeked of a man-made creation.
+Those that we defeated seemed to be powered by some kind of core imbued with magic.
+Like the giant one that tried to cross from the Northern Empire, it reeked of a man-made creation.
 But then, who had made such a thing and for what purpose?